Elfiggo/brobdingnagian-detector-phpspec-extension/README.md

     brobdingnagian:
         class_size: 300
         method_size: 15
-        dependancies: 3
+        dependencies: 3

 ## Usage

+Use as normal with phpspec, if you want to disable exceptions for Brobdingnagian and list the classes, methods or dependencies instead, then pass the following flag.

     phpspec r --listbrob

-Disable exceptions and list classes, methods and dependancies that are too large

 ## Supported PHP Versions